jdmclatcher/fbla-computer-game-2018-2019/README.md

 # FBLA Mini Game Mania
-Jonathan McLatcher and Dhruv Kulkarni's submission for the 2019 FBLA-SLC Computer Game and Simulation Programming competition.
+Jonathan McLatcher and Dhruv Kulkarni's submission for the 2019 FBLA-NLC Computer Game and Simulation Programming competition.

 ## Preview